Last updated: 18 May 2021

 This occurs when a person or a policy intentionally treats a person less favourably than another on the grounds of race, sex, pregnancy and maternity, marital or civil partnership status, gender reassignment, disability, religion or beliefs, age or sexual orientation.

-This is the application of a policy, criterion or practice which the employer applies to all employees but which is such that:
+This is the application of a policy, criterion or practice which the organisation applies to all people but which is such that:

-- It is it detrimental to a considerably larger proportion of people from the group that the person the employer is applying it to represents;
+- It is it detrimental to a considerably larger proportion of people from the group that the person the organisation is applying it to represents;

-- The employer cannot justify the need for the application of the policy on a neutral basis; and
+- The organisation cannot justify the need for the application of the policy on a neutral basis; and

-- The person to whom the employer is applying it suffers detriment from the application of the policy.
+- The person to whom the organisation is applying it suffers detriment from the application of the policy.